butterfly-ops/docs/objects.md

 You can trigger error and stop the operation using this function.

+> [!WARNING]
-!> You should use `error` function with before_ events, since the operation is not done when before_ events are triggered.
+> You should use `error` function with before_ events, since the operation is not done when before_ events are triggered.

 Example: